-The first line on a wedding invitation is often the one recognizing the hosting party.
-Traditionally, the bride’s parents would host (i.e. pay for) the wedding cost, so listing them on this line is a way of acknowledging that generosity.
-These days, it’s not uncommon for the couple to host (with no need for a separate host line) or for both sets of parents to contribute to the event – in which case, you can opt for listing all parents’ names, or more simply, “Together with their parents…” Also, note that names of multiple hosts who are not married couples should be on separate lines.
+The first line of your wedding invitation wording should recognize the hosting party.
+Traditionally, the bride’s parents host the wedding, so listing them on this line is a way of acknowledging that generosity.
+These days, it’s not uncommon for the couple to host (with no need for a separate host line) or for both sets of parents to contribute to the event – in which case, you can opt for listing all parents’ names, or more simply, “Together with their parents”.
+Names of multiple hosts who are not married couples should be on separate lines.

 2. REQUEST LINE

 The request line is simply the way that you ask guests to attend your event, and can indicate type of venue as well.
 “The honor of your presence” refers to a ceremony held in a house of worship, while “the pleasure of your company” (or variations on this) refers to a secular ceremony locale.